Orbital magnetoelectric effect in nanoribbons of transition metal dichalcogenides: Three-band model calculations

 Fig. \ref{FigMain2} illustrates the decomposition of the profiles depicted in Fig. \ref{FigMain1} (a), evincing the relative intensities of the two contributions.

-We identify the anti-symmetric component $\delta \langle L_{ \bar{\ell}}^{z}\rangle^A$ with the OHE contribution to the induced OAM profile, and the symmetric one $\delta \langle L_{ \bar{\ell}}^{z}\rangle^S$, which leads to a finite orbital magnetization when summed over all lines, is attributed to the OME \cite{Salemi-Oppeneer-PRMaterials-2021}.
+We identify the anti-symmetric component $\delta \langle L_{ \bar{\ell}}^{z}\rangle^A$ with the OHE contribution to the induced OAM profile, and the symmetric one $\delta \langle L_{ \bar{\ell}}^{z}\rangle^S$, which leads to a finite orbital magnetization when summed over all lines, is attributed to the OME.
+This identification follows the conventional literature on spintronics in nonmagnetic Rashba systems in which spin Hall effects and Edelstein effects are associated with antisymmetric and symmetric profiles of the spin response, respectively \cite{SHE-Review-RevModPhys.87.1213, 2DEG-Rashba-Acc-PhysRevLett.95.046601, 2DEG-Rashba-Acc-PhysRevB.72.245330}.
 We note that the symmetric contribution changes sign when the value of $E_{\text{F}}$ varies from 1.0 to 1.3eV, indicating the possibility of manipulating the direction of the induced orbital magnetization with the use of gate voltages.

 In order to examine how both effects vary as functions of $E_{\text{F}}$ it is useful to introduce the quantities $M^z(E_{\text{F}})$, which represents the current-induced orbital magnetization associated with the symmetric component of the OAM accumulation profile, and $\Sigma^{z}_{\text{OH}}(E_{\text{F}})$ that measures the anti-symmetric accumulation of orbital angular momentum on each side of the nanoribbon due to the OHE.
 They are mathematically defined by